lennertjansen/msc-ai-thesis/README.md

-# MSc AI thesis on Controllable Text Generation and Adaptive Dialogue Systems using Transformer-based Language Models
+# Controllable Text Generation using Transformer-based Language Models
-...
+Repo for my thesis project on controlled text generation and adaptive dialogue systems using Transformer-based Language Models.